 However, my life is much more simple now.
 I found my perfect Man and as a French woman, I totally needed to have a man with a European background to simplify my life.
 Let me tell you that my single life in Australia on my arrival was far from being simple yet it was definitely funny sometimes.
 Now, I listen to the stories of my French single friends and I was quite relieved to hear that I was not the only one to be intrigued by a relationship between a man and a woman in Australia.

 I couldn’t stop thinking can a relationship turn into a relation(shit)? (a universal question I guess)

-First of all let’s be clear about the French relationships in France.
+First of all, let’s be clear about French relationships in France.
 WE-DO-NOT-DATE!
 Important point.
 But I will come back to this point later… First let’s see what happens in Australia, the 3-steps…

 1. The “rencontre” (meeting somebody)